-But what happens when the fresh air you seek is polluted with particulates from nearby ranging wildfires or factory smog?
+But what happens when the fresh air is polluted with particulates from nearby raging wildfires or factory smog?
 This time of year is also riddled with natural disasters ranging from tornados and hurricanes to floods and wildfires.

 Photo credit: California Air Resources Board

-For those familiar with outdoor adventures, preparation is not just a word, it’s a mantra.
+For those familiar with outdoor adventures, preparation is a mantra.
 Camping without proper gear can lead to disappointing memories, or worse, a trip that teeters on danger.
 At the same time, preparation is not exclusively for the great outdoors.

-One way to prepare for the unexpected is to put together important, life-saving necessities and stow them in what emergency preppers have dubbed a “go bag” or “bug out bag.”
+One way to prepare for the unexpected is to put together important, life-saving necessities and stow them in what emergency preppers have dubbed a “go-bag” or “bug out bag.”

-Significantly better than disposable masks (which have caused significant plastic pollution during the last year), OCTO Safety Devices’ ORM has been employed by firefighters and first responders as well as everyday users in the factory, construction, and medical industries.
-The filter material used in ORM shows > 97% efficiency against even the most penetrating particle size of 0.3 microns.
+Significantly better than disposable face coverings and masks (which have caused significant pollution during the last year), OCTO® Respirator Mask (ORM) has been employed by firefighters and first responders as well as everyday users in the factory, construction, and medical industries.
+The filter material used in OCTO® Respirator Mask (ORM) shows > 97% efficiency against even the most penetrating particle size of 0.3 microns.

 - A LifeStraw.
-Should drinking water not be immediately available, this lightweight straw filters contaminants, silt, viruses, etc. from any natural water source and turns it into fresh, clean drinking water. (water)
+Should drinking water not be immediately available, this lightweight straw filters contaminants, silt, viruses, etc. from any natural water source and turns it into fresh, clean drinking water.

 - Power bars or freeze-dried foods.
-Pack non-perishable, calorie-dense granola or power bars for quick energy in a small package or dried meals that are light and contain solid nutritional value. (food)
+Pack non-perishable, calorie-dense granola or power bars for quick energy in a small package or dried meals that are light and contain solid nutritional value.

-- Tarp/Poncho: If leaving with only the clothes on your back, Sea to Summit’s eight-ounce Ultra -Sil Nano Tarp Poncho doubles as a two-person tarp shelter. (shelter)
+- Tarp/Poncho: If leaving with only the clothes on your back, Sea to Summit’s eight-ounce Ultra -Sil Nano Tarp Poncho doubles as a two-person tarp shelter.

 Other items to consider: Extra cash, eyeglasses, prescription medicine (request an emergency supply from your doctor or pharmacist and check bags regularly to replace medications and avoid issues with expiration), first aid kit, a multi-tool, headlamp or flashlight (check and change batteries regularly), toilet paper, hand or alcohol wipes, standard or solar cell phone charger, portable radio, and a map of the area.
 Finally, if you own pets, including supplies for safe keeping (portable water/food bowl, pet food and treats, ID tags) should also be included.

 Emergency situations happen without warning, especially those tied to nature.
 Living in areas where natural disasters repeatedly occur make it even more important to prepare for the worst.
 Advance preparation helps reduce in-the-moment anxiety and is easily executed by creating a bug out bag.
-See how OCTO Safety Devices’ ORM provides clean, non-toxic and breathable air.